filesender/filesender/docs/v2.0/admin/reference/index.md

 - "admin" : relay to admin emails

-- "support" : relay to help_url if it is in the form of "mailto:someaddress@domain.tld"
+- "support" : relay to support_email (which itself must then be set to a valid email address)

 - "someaddress@domain.tld" : choosen email address